Bmahi2801/exception-handling-multithreading/README.md

-About Library Management System with Exception Handling and Multithreading in JAVA

 The Library Management System is a console-based Java application designed to handle essential library functions such as issuing and returning books.
 This project focuses on implementing two key programming concepts: exception handling and multithreading.
 By integrating these features, the system ensures smooth and reliable operations even when multiple users access it concurrently.

 Exception handling in this system plays a critical role in managing invalid operations.
 For example, if a user attempts to issue a book that does not exist in the library or tries to return a book that was never issued, the program raises custom exceptions with clear, user-friendly error messages.
 This approach not only improves the system’s robustness but also enhances the user experience by preventing unexpected crashes.